dicksonorengo/desktop_apps_project_4_Modeling-and-simulation/README.md

-Visual Studio documentation for Microsoft C++
+# Documentation for desktop (simulation )
-Welcome!
-This repository contains source files for the work-in-progress Microsoft C++ (MSVC or Visual C++) technical documentation.
-The articles are published on the C++ in Visual Studio documentation site.
+This repository contains source files for the work-in-progress

-The documentation for Visual Basic and Visual C# are located in a separate repository at https://github.com/dotnet/core-docs, and the Visual Studio documentation is located in the repository located at https://github.com/Microsoft/visualstudio-docs.
+The documentation are located in a separate repository at
 </br ></br ></br ></br ></br ></br ></br ></br ></br ></br ></br >